MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
 To specify a sublabel, the parent label must be in the same scope, or in the global policy.

 Specify your choice of a migration rule name.
 Use a descriptive name that helps you to identify how one or more labels from your previous labeling solution should be mapped to an Azure Information Protection label.
 The name displays in the scanner reports and in Event Viewer.

-Note that this setting does not remove any visual markings that the old label might have applied.
+Note that this setting does not remove the original label from the document or any visual markings in the document that the original label might have applied.
 To remove headers and footers, see the next section, [Remove headers and footers from other labeling solutions](#remove-headers-and-footers-from-other-labeling-solutions).

 ### Example 1: One-to-one mapping of the same label name